phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Multiple permissions - A script that adds exute permission to owner and group owner and read permission to other users to a file

 Everybody - A script that adds execution permission to onwer, group owner and others to a file

+Jmaes Bond - A script that does not give any permissions to owner and group and gives all permissions to otner users